How to ensure an efficient Software Quality Management Process

 Before creating an efficient SQM process, it is important to understand what it is and why is it important for software engineering teams around the world.

-What is Software Quality Management and What are its components?
+What is Software Quality Management?

 ISO 8402-1986 defines software quality to be “the totality of characteristics and features of a product or service that bears its ability to imply needs or satisfaction stated.”
 Simply speaking, Software Quality can be said to be the degree to which correct software is produced.